alphagov/govuk-load-testing/README.md

 2. Download and extract Gatling, these test plans are written for version 3

-4. Copy or symlink the `test-plans` directory in this repository to `$GATLING_HOME/user-files/simulations/`
+4. Copy or symlink the `src/main/scala/govuk` directory in this repository to `$GATLING_HOME/user-files/simulations/`

 How to run a test plan